 The population of coloured people here, during the past year, has been some 4000.
 There have been 1100 deaths.
 This statement tells the story. […] And from exposure they cannot avoid, Pneumonia, Small-pox, and other diseases incident to camp life, are on the increase and more fatal.

-We’re talking here about the Confederates who after 1808 had created a system of state-sanctioned rape of women for forced births as well as buying and selling humans — don’t be distracted by other industries (cotton) as it was all about mass exploitation of Black women and children.
+We’re talking here about white families who after 1808 had very purposefully created a system of state-sanctioned rape of women for forced births (all white men were encouraged to rape black women to increase birth rates for profit) as well as buying and selling humans — don’t be distracted by other industries (e.g. agriculture, especially cotton) as it was all about mass exploitation of Black women and their children.

 To make an even finer point, the term “planter” in Mississippi was the official economic reference to the number of slaves held and NOT any measure of any other output or goods.